Discover Alameda History Icons

 Location: NW Corner of Alameda and Teller

-History: The area of Belmar you see to the south was once part of Belmar Farms created by May-Bonfils on the land surrounding her estate, primarily as a hobby farm and to further protect her privacy.
-She raised Black Angus cattle and prized Suffolk sheep, milk cows and chickens and oats and barley in the outlying fields.
-May entered some of her finest livestock in the Colorado State Fair.
+History: The area of Belmar you see to the south was once part of Belmar Farms created by May-Bonfils on the land surrounding her estate, primarily as a hobby farm and to protect her privacy.
+She raised Black Angus cattle and prized Suffolk sheep, milk cows and chickens, and crops in the outlying fields.
 She also created a private nature preserve on her estate with a herd of deer and peacocks.
-Some of the original Belmar Farms buildings are preserved today in Belmar Park including the calving barn, auction house and caretaker’s cottage.

 Photo courtesy of the Lakewood Police Department, circa 1971